hattaltd/intro-framer-motion/README.md

 <!-- START Technology Stack -->
 ## 🕹️ Basic Features Of Framer Motion
 Some of the basic features of Framer Motion.
-Details can be seen in this repo.
 - motion
 - transition
 - whileInView